Deir Dibwan: Migron

 According to the Israeli government, Israel's Supreme Court, and the Israeli organisation Peace Now, the land the illegal Israeli settlement of Migron sits on is owned by a number of Palestinian families living in Burqa and Deir Dibwan.

 In August 2008 the settler leadership of Migron were to vote on an Israeli Defense Ministry proposal to relocate the unauthorized Migron outpost, possibly to an undeveloped area of a nearby settlement.
 From the Israeli government-commissioned Sasson Report it was concluded that more than 4 million NIS of public funds were illegally invested in the outpost.
 On 17 December 2006 the Israeli State responded a petition from the legal owners, Palestinians from Deir Dibwan and Burqa, the Israeli State admitted that there was never any authorisation from any official, granted for its establishment.
 In addition the Israeli State admitted the outpost stands on private Palestinian land.
 After Israeli Prime Minister Ehud Olmert and Israeli Defense Minister Ehud Barak decided to evacuate the unauthorized outpost of Migron the Israeli State Prosecution informed the Israeli High Court of Justice of the decision.

 Deir Dibwan Association

 The Deir Debwan Association is headquartered in New Jersey, United States.
 Membership is not limited to any specific clan or tribe.
 It has representatives from each clan or tribe, as well as refugee groups living in the town.
 The association serves to provide a link to the town, a source of identity to its members, to increase their members' honor and increase the town's honor as well.
 This association provides a source of honor for those in the United States and for relatives in the town.

+Shrine of ash-Sheikh Ammar

+Southeast of the village is the shrine of ash-Sheikh Ammar (الشيخ عمار), a religious site associated with Ammar ibn Yasir, a companion of Muhammad.
+According to local villagers, Ammar ibn Yasir passed through the area during one of his raids and stopped to pray.
+The tomb is a pilgrimage site for the Bedouin tribes of Ka'abneh and Jahalin, as well as villages east of the watershed.
+In 1999, villagers built a mosque in his honor, and in 2016, the site was renovated and turned into an amusement park named al-Biyara.